 Raised on the streets of Garland and transported to the dirt roads of Denton, Cody is completely bewildered that he’s a campus missionary.
 Despite having a buddy tattoo a cross on his fingers in high school, involvement in the church was never on Cody’s radar, nor was common sense apparently.
 Then things changed in 2010 when a young man’s humbled heart met a Christ-obedient community called FOCUS.
 He received abundant love from his mentors, and pledged to not be stingy with the excess.
 He’s committed to building God’s kingdom through the college campus.
 Also, he loves his mom a lot.

-Pedro was born in a tiny town in Mexico and moved to America at the age of 6.
-It took 3 years of bilingual classes for him to learn English, and now he can’t stop talking about how much he loves college students and ministry.
-He got a degree in Speech Pathology/Audiology from UNT after spending two years at Collin College.
-He can be found hanging out at Whole Foods, in a park on a hammock, or raiding your grandfather’s closet for cardigans.
-He’s excited about being back at Collin where the Lord first gave him insight into the importance of being an ambassador of the Kingdom.
+Pedro was born in a tiny town in Mexico and moved to the United States at the age of 6.
+It took 3 years of bilingual classes for him to learn English, and now he can’t stop talking about his love for the Lord and his work on the college campuses.
+After two years at Collin College, he got a degree from UNT.
+Nowadays, you can find him at a Summit climbing gym, on a walk at a nature trail, or solving murder mysteries with his wife Kristen.
+He’s looking forward to many more years at Collin where the Lord first opened his eyes to the plentiful harvest field.

 Abigail (better known as Abbie with an -ie), grew up in the DFW area with her seven siblings and parents who introduced a love of God to her from a young age.
 She came to UTD intending to become an electrical engineer, but God quickly showed that He had other ideas.
 Sophomore year, she decided to do the apprenticeship and after an incredible year doing that at UTD, God has moved her to keep serving on staff with Collin!
 When she’s not hanging out with wonderful girlfriends, she can be found at a sewing machine, organizing a social event, at the movie theater or on the nearest available dance floor.